Trump says he'll attend Notre Dame Cathedral reopening celebration in Paris this weekend

 NEW YORK (AP) — President-elect Donald Trump will attend the reopening celebration for Notre Dame Cathedral in Paris this weekend, his first foreign trip since the election.

-The cathedral is set to reopen Saturday after more than five years of reconstruction following a devastating fire in 2019.
-The invite-only ceremonies Saturday and Sunday will be high-security affairs, with about 50 heads of state and government expected to attend.
+The cathedral is set to reopen Saturday after more than five years of reconstruction following a devastating fire in 2019 that engulfed and nearly destroyed the soaring Paris landmark.
+The ceremonies being held Saturday and Sunday will be high-security affairs, with about 50 heads of state and government expected to attend.

-Trump announced his trip in a post on his Truth Social site Monday evening.
+Trump announced that he will be among them in a post on his Truth Social site Monday evening.

 “It is an honor to announce that I will be traveling to Paris, France, on Saturday to attend the re-opening of the Magnificent and Historic Notre Dame Cathedral, which has been fully restored after a devastating fire five years ago,” he wrote.
 “President Emmanuel Macron has done a wonderful job ensuring that Notre Dame has been restored to its full level of glory, and even more so.
 It will be a very special day for all!”